wujjpp/isomorphic-marko/README.md

 ```

 #### About CDN
-Sometimes, we should host our static files(js,css,image and etc) in CDN, for this case you should edit `/tools/config.js`,
+Sometimes, we should host our static files(js,css,image and etc) in CDN, for this case you should change seetings in  `/tools/config.js`,
-for example: if our cdn root is `http://cache.mycdn.com/`, change `//cache.YourCDN.com` to `//cache.mycdn.com`
+for example: if our CDN root is `http://cache.mycdn.com/`, change `//cache.YourCDN.com` to `//cache.mycdn.com`

 __/tools/config.js__
 ```javascript